Mobile Multi-Skilled Engineer (Mechanical)

 • Global Opportunities

-• Undertake scheduled repairs in accordance with manufacturer’s recommendations and industry standard practices.
+• To undertake scheduled repairs in accordance with the manufacturer’s recommendations and industry standard practices

-• Undertake emergency repairs in accordance with manufacturer’s recommendations and industry standard practices.
+• To undertake emergency repairs in accordance with the manufacturer’s recommendations and industry standard practices

-• Undertake occasional scheduled service work in accordance with the standards set out in the relevant manufacturer’s equipment manual.
+• To undertake occasional scheduled service work in accordance with the standards set out in the relevant manufacturer’s equipment manual.

-• Provide a 24hr x 7day emergency on‑call service as required.
+• To provide a 24hr x 7day emergency on-call service as required

-• Comply with Health & Safety legislation at all times.
+• To comply with Health & Safety legislation at all times

-• Ensure the quality of output at all times.
+• To ensure the quality of output at all times

-• Represent the company in a professional manner at all times.
+• To represent the company in a professional manner at all times

-• Ensure the correct equipment/tools are carried to undertake the role.
+• To ensure the correct equipment/tools are carried to undertake the role

-• Adhere to the quality processes and procedures as set out by the company.
+• To adhere to the Quality processes and procedures as set out by the company.

 Qualifications & Experience

 • Ideally 5 years of experience within the warehouse automated industry.
-Consideration also for those from related engineering environments such as aerospace, automotive, FMCG, and manufacturing.
+However, we will also consider those from related engineering environments such as Aerospace, Automotive, FMCG and Manufacturing.

 • Minimum ONC (or equivalent) qualification in Mechanical / Maintenance discipline.